 The use of these guidelines alone do not guarantee compliance with all the planning and environmental management requirements associated with impacts to fisheries resources.
 These guidelines provide advice that only applies to a development application under the Planning Act 2016 for

-- operational works that is constructing or raising a waterway barrier
+- constructing or raising a waterway barrier

 - a material change of use for aquaculture

-Marine plants – State Code 11
+Removal, destruction or damage of marine plants – State Code 11